jacqueslorentz/SystemMonitor/README.md

 See the [API.md](API.md) file, there is a description of data collected by SystemMonitor and how to use it.

+Note that you need to disable Application Sandboxing in the Xcode project.

 Furthermore in the test file [SystemMonitorTests.swift](SystemMonitorTests/SystemMonitorTests.swift) is a function call **testNiceDisplay** that display the following output, you can use it to inspirate yourself.

 ```